microsoft/OCR-Form-Tools/README.md

 ### Run as web application

-Using a modern Web browser, FOTT can be run directly at: https://fott.azurewebsites.net/
+Using a modern Web browser, FOTT can be run directly at: https://fott.azurewebsites.net/,  This test site is built on top of the official Form Recognizer service API.
+For users who are exploring preview releases, they could try https://fott-preview.azurewebsites.net/.

 ### Run as desktop application